From Action Labels to Sets: Reformulating

 CLIC aggregates corrective feedback into progressively refined desired action sets (gray) while updating the policy accordingly.

-Pointwise supervision in Implicit BC arises as a limiting case of CLIC’s set-valued supervision: with circular desired action sets, the set collapses to a single action as the radius goes to zero, and the policy-weighted loss reduces to a uniform Bayes loss.
+Pointwise supervision in Implicit BC arises as a limiting case of CLIC’s set-valued supervision: with circular desired action sets, the set collapses to a single action as the radius goes to zero.

 Ball catching: Quick coordination with